Dwayne “The Rock” Johnson’s show: Trash TV we’re secretly in love with

 The only real problem with this HBO show starring Dwayne Johnson (Rampage) is that it’s very gaudy and a bit brash and everyone worships money in it.
 Feel free to cleanse yourself of this trash afterwards by watching a Communist-era Russian film about peasants needing bread who slaughter a rich guy and move into his mansion.
 Which – you never know – could happen in the next season of Ballers.

 In the pre-internet days when a show “had no script” it was a sign of impending disaster, as it surely meant the series getting pulled and everyone’s career being forever tainted.
-Nowadays “having no script” is seen as some kind of badge of honour, so if you’re happy to go along and believe that none of this is in anyway structured by the shows producers etc. then why not!
+Nowadays “having no script” is seen as some kind of badge of honor, so if you’re happy to go along and believe that none of this is in anyway structured by the shows producers etc. then why not!
 Trash is trash, after all.

 We can believe this Japanese reality show is of a higher class than any other all we want but deep down it’s still all about dating, dumping, and smooching people.

 Who doesn’t like baking?
 Nazis, that’s who.
-So why not indulge in Nailed It, where they bake cakes and the presenter continually shouts loudly and everyone’s a fuckup and it’s glorious?
+So why not indulge in Nailed It!, where they bake cakes and the presenter continually shouts loudly and everyone’s a fuckup and it’s glorious?
 Trash in the kitchen goes under the sink normally, but here it’s on display for all to see.

-This trash is coming back for a 9th straight year – which means the moms from the original Teen Mom are now just you know – moms.
+This trash is coming back for a ninth straight year – which means the moms from the original Teen Mom are now just you know – moms.
 Expect more threats of physical violence towards disobedient teenagers and more boyfriends who don’t have the mental, emotional or financial structure around them to properly raise a child but hot damn they’re gonna try!